irfanadil0004/irfanadil0004/README.md

 # <i> Hello Developers, I Am Irfan Aadil👋 </i></u>
-Hi👋,I Am Irfan Aadil
+Hi,I Am Irfan Aadil
 Here Is The Description [![HitCount](http://hits.dwyl.com/irfanadil0004/irfan-me.svg)](http://hits.dwyl.com/irfanadil0004/irfan-me) -GitHub Hits

-- 🎓 BTech -Computer Science Engneering -1st Year
+- 🎓 BTech -Computer Science Engneering -2nd Year
-- 🔭 I’m currently working on NIETiansHub
+- 🔭 I’m currently working on <b><i>[Nietianshub](https://www.nietianshub.com)</b></i>
 - 🌱 I’m currently learning Flutter & Python Oops!
 - 💬 Ask me about Apps,Websites,Python or any tech related stuff.
-- 👯 I’m looking For Someone Like Me To Build Somwthing For Society
+- 👯 I’m looking For Someone Like Me To Build Something For Society
-- 💼 Buissness Lover Ask Me Anything About  How Things Work, You'll Love it!
+- 💼 Buissness Lovers, Ask Me Anything About How Things Work, You'll Love it!
-- 👽 Cosmos Lover Ask Me About Aliens & TIme Travals, You Won't Regret!
+- 👽 Cosmos Lover, Ask Me About Aliens & TIme Travals, You Won't Regret!

 # <i><u> Previous Works </i></u>
-- 💻 Devloped Mygorakhpur.co.in For My City To Be Connected in School days.
+- 💻 Devloped <b><i>[Mygorakhpur.co.in](www.Mygorakhpur.co.in)</b></i> For My City To Be Connected in School days.
 - 📱 Insipired By WhatsApp,Published Do Chat On Play Store So We Can Be Connected Securly By Indian App.
-- 🕹 Inspired By Games Made A Game Advanture Land In 10th So I Can Play With My Own Cheat Codes.
+- 🕹 Inspired By Games Made A Game Advanture Land.
+So I Can Play With My Own Cheat Codes.
 - 🤝 Devloped Websites And Apps For Startups So They Can Grow Their Buissniess In Afordable Price.
-- 💵 While E-Commerce On Rise,We Made T-shirt Selling Website For Quality Products In Cheap Price [MmD](https://MadMonkeydeals.com)
+- 💵 While E-Commerce On Rise,We Made T-shirts Print On Demand Website For Quality Products In Cheap Price <b><i>[MmD-We Deliver Emotions](https://MadMonkeydeals.com)</b></i>
-- 📰 In The Era Of Bised News,Made An Unbised News App- [Nishpaksh-Today](https://play.google.com/store/apps/details?id=com.nishpakshtodayofficial&hl=en_IN) Today For Quality Journalism
+- 📰 In The Era Of Bised News,Made An Unbised News App- <b><i>[Nishpaksh-Today](https://play.google.com/store/apps/details?id=com.nishpakshtodayofficial&hl=en_IN)</b></i> Today For Quality Journalism
-- 🎓 For Indeed Unity & For Connecting College Students On One Place Made [NIETiansHub](www.nietianshub.com)
+- 🎓 For Indeed Unity & For Connecting College Students On One Place Made <b><i>[NIETiansHub](www.nietianshub.com)</b></i>

 # <i><u>What I Love </i></u>